‘Fallout 4’ Mods: ‘Fallout 3’ Remastered, Megaton Redone, And Gritty Graphics

 Fort Independence is also featured as part of the Fallout 3 mod in the Fallout 4 game which included the Brother Outcast faction.
 As you can see in the video, the mods’ creators indeed were staying true to the previous game in the current game.

-The idea of doing the same graphics mod for the Skyrim series as well as Fallout: New Vegas has also been toyed with.
+The idea of doing the same mod for the Skyrim series as well as Fallout: New Vegas has also been toyed with.

 That pretty much covers it.
 The mod is currently a work in progress and Redditors were highly impressed with the progress so far.
 One even suggested that if Fallout 3 and New Vegas were created to their “totality,” the gameplay would likely be never ending.